pierrelemee/bitmap-graphql/README.md

 # bitmap-graphql
-Easily dive-in to GraphQL using Bitmqp ORM
+Easily dive-in to GraphQL using Bitmap ORM